Market Insights – How is EV charging going to transform the oil and gas industry?

 Research published by BNP Paribas in September 2019 shows that 36% of the crude oil produced today is used to power vehicles that could potentially be replaced by EVs.
 The report also states that the oil industry has never faced the kind of threat that the combination of renewable electricity and EVs pose to its business model.

 Oil and gas corporations are aware of this looming threat to their business, however their involvement in the e-mobility industry still remains timid.
-Up until recently they have mainly focused on acquiring EV and EV charging start-ups to expand their portfolio of services and strengthen their offer.
+Up until recently they have mainly focused on buying EV charging start-ups to expand their portfolio of services and strengthen their offer.

-How is this likely to change in the next decade?
+How are Oil and Gas companies likely to change in the next decade?

 The latest report by the International Monetary Fund predicts that global oil demand could peak around 2040, or even in the 2030s if environmental policies are implemented more rigorously.

 Peak-oil demand might be a mid to long-term threat, but the lack of visibility of the oil and gas industry’s long-term future is already a significant risk for investors.
-In addition to their investments in e-mobility start-ups and SMEs, oil and gas corporations now have to reinvent their business models.
+In addition to their investments in innovative e-mobility start-ups, oil and gas corporations now have to reinvent their business models.

 Driivz insight: how will oil and gas corporations benefit from the e-mobility revolution?